qgustavor/stream-audio-fingerprint/README.md

 deno run --allow-run=ffmpeg codegen_demo.mjs < awesome_music.mp3
 ```

+**Warning:** the path of the files changed on the version 2.1.0 which may affect Deno users that were importing `src/codegen_landmark.ts`, as this file is now `codegen_landmark.mts`.

 ## Fingerprinter options

 One improvement from the [Lucas Polito](https://github.com/lpolito) fork is the ability to customize the fingerprinter options.
 Those are all the options available: